adner/adner.github.io/_posts/2025-10-18-teams-ai-sdk-m365-agents-toolkit-doom.markdown

       context.CancellationToken);
  }
  ```
- The AI framework found in Teams AI SDK is pretty limited, but it has support for [function calling](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/csharp/in-depth-guides/ai/function-calling), conversation state management and even [MCP](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/csharp/in-depth-guides/ai/mcp/overview).
+ The AI framework found in Teams AI SDK is pretty limited, but it has support for [function calling](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/csharp/in-depth-guides/ai/function-calling), some basic conversation state management and even [MCP](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/csharp/in-depth-guides/ai/mcp/overview).
 It's not by any means a full blown agent orchestration framework, but if you only need basic AI functionality, and only OpenAI models, this might be a useful way of adding AI to your agent, without too much work.
+The way that it handles function calling, and the extent that the framework is configurable leaves a bit to be desired, to be honest.
+We'll simply have to see how this framework evolves, and how usable it will be in the future.

- So, how do we make it run Doom?
-The demo I created that showed how to embed Doom in Teams can be found [here on YouTube](https://www.youtube.com/watch?v=aH82Q6oJI90) and the code can be found in [this repo](https://github.com/adner/TeamsDoom).
+ So, how can we make it run Doom?
+The demo that I [posted to LinkedIn](https://www.linkedin.com/posts/andreas-adner-70b1153_microsoftteams-ai-llm-activity-7384658863293231104-SUyb?utm_source=share&utm_medium=member_desktop&rcm=ACoAAACM8rsBEgQIrYgb4NZAbnxwfDRk_Tu5e3w) showed how to embed Doom in Teams, and the code that illustrates how to do this can be found in [this repo](https://github.com/adner/TeamsDoom).
 It uses the plumbing described in the docs for using [Adaptive Cards](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/csharp/in-depth-guides/adaptive-cards/overview) to allow the user to launch a [Dialog](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/csharp/in-depth-guides/dialogs/overview) containing the WASM Doom-application, that is hosted as a [Web App](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/csharp/essentials/hosting-web-apps) inside a tab in Teams.
 It is based on [this sample](https://github.com/microsoft/teams.net/tree/main/Samples/Samples.Tab) that can be found in the [Teams SDK .NET repo](https://github.com/microsoft/teams.net/).

  To summarize, Microsoft offers several approaches for deploying AI agents in Teams, each with different tradeoffs:

 **Microsoft 365 Agents SDK & Toolkit** provides the most comprehensive and powerful "pro code" solution, supporting multiple channels beyond Teams (including M365 Copilot).
-The toolkit automates infrastructure provisioning.
-However, it comes with a steep learning curve, involves considerable "black box voodoo" and the versioning of the included project templates is a hot mess.
+The toolkit automates infrastructure provisioning and deployment.
+However, it comes with a steep learning curve, involves considerable "black box infra voodoo" and the versioning of the included project templates is a hot mess.

 **Teams AI Library v2** offers a more streamlined, developer-friendly experience specifically focused on Teams.
 It provides a cleaner project structure, and some basic AI orchestration functionality.
-While less powerful than the M365 Agents SDK, it strikes a good balance between simplicity and functionality for Teams-specific agents.
-The documentation is a bit lacking at the moment, and I look forward to seeing more code samples.
+While less powerful than the M365 Agents SDK, in my opinion it strikes a pretty good balance between simplicity and functionality for Teams-specific agents.
+The documentation is a bit lacking at the moment, and I look forward to seeing more code samples, and I hope the AI bits evolve to include more orchestration features.

-Thanks for reading, here is the demo:
+That being said, thanks for reading.
+And here is the demo of Doom running in Teams:

  <iframe width="560" height="315" src="https://www.youtube.com/embed/aH82Q6oJI90?si=-HU7lWyC9G5DXrsA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>